nyu-wireless/mmwsdr/2x2_sounder/README.md

 ## 1. Build the testbed

-Carefully follow each step described in the HW_setup.pdf document.
+Carefully follow each step described in the [HW setup](https://github.com/nyu-wireless/mmwsdr/blob/main/2x2_sounder/HW_setup.pdf) document.
 You will learn how to connect the Sivers arrays (TX and RX) to the RFSoC 2x2 boards through the Broadband balun model Merkei BAL0006.

 ## 2. Program the testbed